jkovacic/FreeRTOS-GCC-ARM926ejs/README.md

 For more details, see extensive comments in both scripts.

+To check the size of the compiled image, you can look at:

+`arm-none-eabi-size image.elf`

+Or:

+`arm-none-eabi-size  obj/*.o | sort -n`

+To look at the generated assembler output, you can look at:

+`arm-none-eabi-objdump -d image.elf`

 ## License
 All source and header files are licensed under the [MIT license](https://www.freertos.org/a00114.html).